hashintel/hash/apps/hash-api/README.md

     over an HTTPS connection.
 - `INTERNAL_API_KEY`: The API key used to authenticate with HASH (the company)'s internal API, required for some functionality specific to hosted HASH (the app)
 - `INTERNAL_API_HOST`: The host for the internal API, required if the internal API is not running locally
+- `OPENAI_API_KEY`: The API key used to authenticate with OpenAI's API, used for some non-essential generation functionality (e.g. suggesting the pluralized form of type names)
 - `STATSD_ENABLED`: (optional) set to "1" if the service should report metrics to a StatsD server.
 If enabled, the following variables must be set:
   - `STATSD_HOST`: the hostname of the StatsD server.